December 13, 2018

-To ensure successful failover, regular testing of failover jobs should be performed.
+To ensure successful failover, regular testing of disaster recovery failover jobs should be performed.
 Testing allows you to identify issues and errors in the failover operation, which can then be eliminated.
 You can also determine potential risks and act to mitigate them in advance.
 This way, the failover operation can be fully reviewed and optimized to ensure a smooth, failure-resistant DR process.
 Create a custom schedule for testing each job to check the state of your virtual environment periodically and ensure its recoverability.

 How Automatic Failover Works